-Responsible Party for dat aggregation and analysis that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agen cy Weekly
+State Medicaid Agency Weekly

-Operating Agency ☐ Monthly
+Operating Agency Monthly

-☐ Sub-State Entity ☐ Quarterly
+Sub-State Entity Quarterly

-Other Specify: ▼ Annually
+Other Specify: Annually

-☐ Continuously and Ongoing
+Continuously and Ongoing

 Other Specify:

-essing individual problems as they are discovered.
-Include infor ENERAL methods for problem correction.
-In addition, provide it

-Services (DSDS) case record review and works with the appropriate wor a Department of Health and Senior Services, Division of Senior w, or one is identified in a DSDS report, a DSDS supervisor reviewer to address the error.
-General methods of remediation may incussions during area and regional meetings and/or change in DS ews the error, clude: service

-plan, DSDS will request information the care plan.
-General methods of re- ecord review waiver services were not provided in accordance we not from the provider as to why the services were not provided as semediation may include: provider training, service plan changes and a corrective action plan to ensure services are provided in accordance. specified in and/or a

 ii.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

+i.
+Describe the States method for addressing individual problems as they are discovered.
+Include information regarding responsible parties and GENERAL methods for problem correction.
+In addition, provide information on the methods used by the state to document these items.

+When an error is discovered during a Department of Health and Senior Services, Division of Senior and Disability Services (DSDS) case record review, or one is identified in a DSDS report, a DSDS supervisor reviews the error, and works with the appropriate worker to address the error.
+General methods of remediation may include: service plan revisions, re-training staff, discussions during area and regional meetings and/or change in DSDS policy or procedure.

+If it is determined during the case record review waiver services were not provided in accordance with the service plan, DSDS will request information from the provider as to why the services were not provided as specified in the care plan.
+General methods of remediation may include: provider training, service plan changes and/or a formal letter to the provider requiring a corrective action plan to ensure services are provided in accordance with the care plan.

-Remediation Data Aggregation Remediation-related Data Aggreg ation and Analysis (including trend identification)
+ii.
+Remediation Data Aggregation

+Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party(check each th Frequency of data aggregation and analysis 7
+Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-☒ State Medicaid Agency □ Weekly -
+State Medicaid Agency Weekly

-Operating Agency ☐ Monthly 7
+Operating Agency Monthly

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies): ☐ Sub-State Entity Quarterly Other Specify: Annually ☐ Continuously and Ongoing Other Specify: method: No Yes s for discovery and remediation related to the assur mprovement Strategy in place, provide timelines to rance of Service Plans that are currently non-operate e Plans, the specific timeline for implementing identity. ional.
-Appendix 1 E: Participant Direction of Services Applicability (from Application Section 3, Components of the Wa iiver Request): his waiver does not provide participant direction rtunities.
-Complete the remainder of the Appendix on opportunities.
-Do not complete the remainder of includes the pa rticipant exercising decision-making authority ove to direct their services.
-Participant direction of se r workers who provide services, a participant-mand the waiver evidences a strong commitment to part aged budget Indicate wheth ner Independence Plus designation is requested (select one): O Yes.
-The state requests that this waiver be considered l for Independence Plus designation.
-O No. I O No. Independence Plus designation is not requested.
-E: Participant Direction of Services F 2-1: Overview (1 of 13) Answers provi ded in Appendix E-0 indicate that you do not no eed to submit Appendix E.
+Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

+Sub-State Entity Quarterly

+Other Specify: Annually

+Continuously and Ongoing

+Other Specify:

+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Service Plans that are currently non-operational.

+Please provide a detailed strategy for assuring Service Plans, the specific timeline for implementing identified strategies, and the parties responsible for its operation.

+Applicability (from Application Section 3, Components of the Waiver Request):

+Yes.
+This waiver provides participant direction opportunities.
+Complete the remainder of the Appendix.

+No. This waiver does not provide participant direction opportunities.
+Do not complete the remainder of the Appendix.

+CMS urges states to afford all waiver participants the opportunity to direct their services.
+Participant direction of services includes the participant exercising decision-making authority over workers who provide services, a participant-managed budget or both.
+CMS will confer the Independence Plus designation when the waiver evidences a strong commitment to participant direction.

+Indicate whether Independence Plus designation is requested (select one):

+Yes.
+The state requests that this waiver be considered for Independence Plus designation.

+No. Independence Plus designation is not requested.